trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 A contract `FakeCharity`  could pose as a reasonable charity willing to accept donations from `CharityFund`.
 This might not be immediately worrisome as only an admin can initiate donations.
 However, because the admin is checked against `source` and not `sender`, it is possible to transfer a large donation to the account of the attacker.

-The `FakeCharity` contract contains a `default` entry point, that will be called when `CharityFund` makes its donation.
+The `FakeCharity` contract contains a `default` entrypoint, that will be called when `CharityFund` makes its donation.
 Instead of simply accepting the transfer, it initiates a new donation of 1000 tez to the attacker.
 When `CharityFund` then checks if the call is allowed, it checks the value of `source`, which is indeed the admin, as it was the admin who initiated the first call of in this chain of transactions.

 {% table %}
 * **FakeCharity Attack Contract** {% colspan=2 %}